modr00cka/CoPHE/README.md

 ## Theoretical background

-For a theoretical background behind this implementation, please refer to [link_to_publication].
+For a theoretical background behind this implementation, please refer to the [CoPHE paper](https://arxiv.org/abs/2109.04853).
 An informal summary can be found in ``Summary.md``.